lorenzocattaneo/laravel-docker/README.md

 - `.docker/dev/php/custom-00.ini`

 The `Makefile` contains a set of commands to manage the dev environment.
 You can get started by running `make d.run`

+## Updating

+To make sure you have the latest version of the images, run `make d.update`.
+The updated images will be pulled and the container will be restarted.

+## Customisation

 By default the `compose.yaml` file runs a single service called `app` that, through supervisord, runs the following processes: